Dudukun/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a function in C that inserts a number into a sorted singly linked list.
+Write a function that creates a copy of the string, removing the character at the position n